 The 535-horsepower, fuel-injected model manages the 0-60 mph sprint in just 4.9 seconds, but those with another $50,000 to burn can upgrade to the supercharged 770-hp model for a cool $189,900.
 The extra power requires a modified rear suspension, but both versions get modern coil-overs, fuel injection, oversized slotted and cross-drilled Baer brakes, and their 410-cubic inch motors are built by Keith Craft Racing.

-Power goes to the rear wheels through either a Tremec TKO manual or automatic transmission, and gets distributed evenly between the rear wheels via Posi-Traction.
+Power goes to the rear wheels through either a Tremec TKO manual or an automatic transmission, and it then gets distributed evenly between the rear wheels via Posi-Traction.